mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 #### templates/
 This directory contains Kubernetes manifest templates that Helm uses to generate Kubernetes resources.
 Helm will render these templates by substituting the values from values.yaml.

-Helm already prepare some typical files like deployment, hpa, ingress, serviceand serviceaccount for you.
-Beside standard Kubernetes objects, there are some special files in this folders:
+Helm has already prepared some typical files like deployment, hpa, ingress, service and serviceaccount for you.
+Besides standard Kubernetes objects, there are some special files in this folder:

 ##### _helpers.tpl
-A file for defining reusable template snippets and helper functions, commonly used for naming conventions.
+A file used to define reusable template snippets and helper functions, commonly used for naming conventions.

 {{< collapse openByDefault=true summary="charts/myapi/templates/_helpers.tpl" >}}
 ```go